-Rosacea is a recurring inflammatory skin condition affecting both men and women.
+Rosacea is a recurring inflammatory skin condition that affects both men and women.
 The main areas of the face that are affected are the nose, cheeks and chin area.
 Rosacea can have a genetic component making it more likely to run in families.
-However, rosacea commonly occurs in people between the ages of 30-50 with fair skin.
-Previously branded as “Irish Acne”, rosacea was given this name because it often appears for people of northern or eastern European descent with very light-colored skin.
+This skin condition commonly occurs in people between the ages of 30-50 with fair skin.
+Previously branded as “Irish Acne”, rosacea was given this name because it often appears on people of northern or eastern European descent with light-colored skin.

-Rosacea Types and Symptoms
+Rosacea: Types and Symptoms

 There are four types of rosacea:

-- Ocular Rosacea affects your eyeball (yes, your eyeball!).
-It results in blood shot, water eyes with a feeling of grittiness, stinging sensation, dry, itchy and irritated eyes.
-Those with ocular rosacea can also have a higher sensitivity to light and in more serious cases, can affect vision.
+Ocular Rosacea: This type of Rosacea affects your eyeballs (yes, your eyeballs!)
+It results in blood shot, watery eyes with a feeling of grittiness, a stinging sensation, and dry, itchy, and irritated eyes.
+Those with ocular rosacea can also have a higher sensitivity to light.

-- Papulopustular Rosacea: This type of rosacea is more severe and occurs when you get bumps, pimples and pustules on your skin.
-Symptoms also include oily skin, sensitive skin, acne-like pimples, and raised patches on cheeks, forehead and chin.
+Papulopustular Rosacea: This type of rosacea is more severe and results in bumps, pimples and pustules showing up on your skin.
+Symptoms include oily skin, sensitivity, acne-like pimples, and raised patches on the cheeks, forehead, and chin.

 Perioral Dermatitis: A cousin of rosacea, this condition is very common and difficult to treat.
 Perioral dermatitis occurs when you get sensitive rashes around your mouth or nostrils.
 Many people think it is a consequence of rosacea, however, it is a very important distinguishing feature that separates it from traditional forms of rosacea.
 It is often times resistant to treatment and comes in waves.

-The exact cause of rosacea is still unknown however, the best way to describe what is happening, is to think of it as inflammation of the oil glands which are concentrated on the nose, cheek and chin.
+The exact cause of rosacea is still unknown however, the best way to describe what is happening, is to think of it as inflammation of the oil glands which are concentrated on the nose, cheek, and chin.
 This inflammation at the sebaceous gland level causes vasodilation (which means the blood vessels are dilated) so visible cords of blood vessels or superficial redness from the blood flow appear prominent at the surface.
 Think of it like the “arthritis” of the oil gland.

 The second component is skin barrier disruption.
 The epidermis acts as a fierce barrier to the outside world and the top layer called, the stratum corneum, is essential.
 When our skin is inflamed, that important barrier is broken down.
 As a result of a compromised skin barrier, people experience flakiness, dryness and sensitivity in the skin.
 Many people with rosacea state that every cream or topical product causes irritation or a stinging sensation.
 In summary the common features of rosacea include oil secretion, barrier disruption, and vasodilation.
 This is a multi-factorial problem and one must address all features to see improvement.

 Topical prescription medication is first-line for rosacea and can be highly effective.
 The next step in therapy is oral antibiotics like doxycycline and other tetracyclines.
-These antibiotics are used long-term; and they have potent anti-inflammatory properties that can significantly improve rosacea and peri-oral dermatitis.
+These antibiotics are used long-term; and they have potent anti-inflammatory properties that can significantly improve rosacea and perioral dermatitis.
 Laser therapies, like ones that target blood vessels, are also great for telangiectatic rosacea because if you eliminate the blood vessel bed you can improve the overall condition.

 There is no known cure for rosacea but there is way to help reduce flares.

-- Foods and Drinks: Certain foods and drinks can act as a trigger for rosacea.
+Be Careful With Certain Foods/Drinks: Certain foods and drinks can act as a trigger for rosacea.
 Spicy food, alcohol, and hot beverages can increase vasodilation and therefore potentiate rosacea flares.

--Stress: Stress is well-known trigger for acne and rosacea.
+De-Stress: Stress is well-known trigger for acne and rosacea.
 With rosacea, lowering your stress levels can help reduce rosacea flare-ups.

-- Avoid Direct Sun: UV radiation is a well-known trigger for rosacea and SPF it is the most important therapeutic intervention.
+Avoid Direct Sunlight: UV radiation is a well-known trigger for rosacea and SPF it is the most important therapeutic intervention.
 Always use a mineral sunscreen (zinc/titanium) every single day - not just when you plan on being in the sun for outdoor activities.
 Chemical sunscreens are more likely to irritate your skin.